 There is no fee to use health services for an illness visit.
 Your health fee is in lieu of the co-pay.
 There is a co-pay for immunizations.

-Each time you visit Health Services for care, we bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
-This may require that you obtain a referral from your Primary Care Provider.
-We will tell you this when you call for an appointment.
+Each time you visit Health Services for care we bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
 Please bring a copy of your insurance card to each visit.
 If you do not have a card, then you need to have your insurance information with you.
 We will need a copy of both sides of your insurance card.
-This can be faxed to us at the time of your visit.
 There will be no out-of-pocket charges to you or your family.
 You should also bring your student ID to your visit.

-When Fall and Spring semester classes are in session, Health Services is open on Monday through Friday from 8:00 am to 5:00 pm.
-Please call first for an appointment.
-The phone # is 508-999-8982.
-You may also go to the Student Health Portal at http;/www.umassd.edu/studentaffairs/health to make an on line appointment.
+When Fall and Spring semester classes are in session Health Services is open on Monday through Friday from 8:00 am to 5:00 pm.
+Please call 508-999-8982 for an appointment.
+You may also go to the Student Health Portal on Health Services to make an online appointment.

 If you have an emergency and Health Services is closed, contact Public Safety at (508) 999-9191 for immediate assistance.
 If calling from an on-campus phone, dial 9191.

 If it's not an emergency, your Resident Assistant (RA) or Resident Director (RD) may be able to assist you.
-In addition, you may call 508 415 4588 to speak with a registered nurse.
-In addition, consider being seen at Southcoast Urgent Care at 435 State Road (Route 6 next to Starbucks) open 8 AM to 8 PM Monday through Friday and 9 Am to 5 PM.
+In addition, you may call 508-415-4588 to speak with a registered nurse.
+Southcoast Urgent Care at 435 State Road (Route 6 next to Starbucks) is open 8 AM to 8 PM Monday through Friday and 9 Am to 5 PM.
 Saturday/Sunday.

-Call Health Services for an appointment at x8982 or log into the student health portal at http;//www.umassd.edu/studentaffairs/health to make an on line appointment.
+Call Health Services for an appointment at 508-999-8982 or log into the student health portal at Health Services to make an online appointment.
 Our professional staff can answer your questions, test you on site for STI's or pregnancy, counsel you on diet and weight management, or help you identify stress in your life.
-If needed, a referral to Counseling Services can be made for you, or you can contact the Counseling Center directly by calling x8650.
+If needed, a referral to Counseling Services can be made for you, or you can contact the Counseling Center directly by calling 508-999-8650.